connor-c19/PY4E/Chapter_4/notes.md

 ## Example: Min/Max functions

-- An example of a built in function, the `min()` function finds the minimum value in a list of items and returns it:
+- An example of a built in function, `min()` finds the minimum value in a list of items and returns it:

   - `myList = [2,3,4,5,1]`
   - `min(myList)`